axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-welcome-widget.rst

 Define Welcome Widget
 ---------------------

-The Welcome widget of the Portal dashboard displays welcome text and an image as background.
+The Welcome widget of the Portal dashboard displays a welcome text and an image as its background.

 Below is a sample JSON definition of a welcome widget in the Portal dashboard